-How many types of technical documents are there?
+How many types of documents are there in technical writing?
 Most articles online don’t list them.
 They mention guides, manuals, and procedures without connection to an audience.
 Other articles address specific subjects (e.g., “software documentation”).

 Another way to look at documents?
 By intended audience.
 The following categorizes document types by audience.